-So in the next few sections, I’m going to share with you the particular sales technique we used to increase sales by 400% while maintaining our honesty and integrity (and creating loyal customers in the process).
+So in the next few sections, I’m going to share with you the particular sales technique we used to increase sales by 400% while maintaining our honesty and integrity (and making our clients happy in the process).

 So take out a pen and paper, bookmark this page for reference later, and let’s get to it:

 Crafting the Sales Offer